muratk3n/thirdwave/en/tweets/2019/week45.md

 taught in schools..
 "Why did we seperate from England?".
 "Because ruling from a distance was not effective".
 It is not non-sense.

-Here is what TR text says abt it lost in WWI.
+Here is what TR text says abt why it lost in WWI.
 Uh, like, our big ally Germany lost, so we lost, indirectly, by *association*.

 Now that sounds like a load of bunk.
 It's like a tough guy story, "yeah I've would have done some shit, but, they held me back son, I